cpputest/cpputest.github.io/index.markdown

 $ make
 {% endhighlight %}

+## How to create a coverage report

+You can use autoconf to create a coverage report for CppUTests own tests.
+If you have lcov installed, a browsable html report will be generated as well.
+After the steps outlined in the previous paragraph, do the following:

+{% highlight bash %}
+$ make check_coverage
+{% endhighlight %}

+This will generate a file called gcov_report.txt with the coverage report in plain text format.
+It will also generate an HTML file called gcov_report.txt.html.
+If you have lcov installed, you will be able to browse the lcov report by opening ./cpputest_build/test_coverage/index.html .
+The lcov report is by far the easiest way to inspect CppUTest's own test coverage.

-Or you can use CMake if that is the build tool you fancy (this requires you have install CMake, apt-get install cmake):
+Alternatively, you can use CMake if that is the build tool you fancy (this requires you have install CMake, apt-get install cmake):

 {% highlight bash %}
 $ cd cpputest_build